|

 89. perpetuation

-the act of prolonging something
+the act of prolonging or causing to exist indefinitely

 Besides establishing Williams's intimate ties with the South and revealing the biographical material beyond the writer's fiction, the book relishes the perpetuation of Southern mythologies.